-Ask any seasoned coin collector how to clean your coins and their immediate response may be, "Dont!"
+Ask any seasoned coin collector how to clean your coins, and their immediate response may be, "Don't!"
 But that doesn't mean it isn't possible.
 There are "safe" ways to clean coins when you absolutely must, but even those do not guarantee to make your coin "better."
 It is almost always a bad thing to clean coins.
 The advice to leave your coins alone rather than cleaning them first appeared in the 1962 edition of Seaby's Standard Catalogue.

-MCM does not condone any of these methods nor do we recommend trying any of them.
+MCM does not condone any of these methods, nor do we recommend trying any of them.
 We are identifying these methods to help you spot them while buying coins.

-Some other tell-tale signs that a coin has been cleaned is too much unnatural shine, too many dull or shiny spots, the rims do not appear as "clean" as the rest of the coin, or the coin appears clean except around the devices where a person may have had trouble cleaning.
+Some other tell-tale signs that a coin has been cleaned is too much unnatural shine, too many dull or shiny spots, the rims do not appear as "clean" as the rest of the coin, or the coin appears clean except around the devices, where a person may have had trouble cleaning.

 ||Kelsey graduated from the University of South Florida in Tampa with a B.A. in mass communications.
 She is new to the world of numismatics, but as the Marketing Specialist for MCM is dedicated to learning all there is to know.|